Do you suffer from face blindness?

 People you know expect you to recognize them.
 Failing to recognize someone might make you seem aloof.
 Many sufferers report losing friends and offending coworkers because they have failed to recognize them.

-Face recognition tests like the one on our main site can sometimes help identify a face recognition problem.
+Face recognition tests like this one can sometimes help identify a face recognition problem.
 However, please note that some people with face blindness still score well on these sorts of tests!
 We are only beginning to understand the differences in visual perception and memory that might contribute to face blindness, and there are likely many types of face recognition problems that our tests simply don't tap into.